project-chip/connectedhomeip/examples/energy-management-app/linux/README.md

    subscription = await devCtrl.ReadAttribute(1234,[(1, chip.clusters.EnergyEvse)], reportInterval=reportingTimingParams)
 ```

--   Step 6: Send an EnableCharging command which lasts for 60 seconds The
+-   Step 6: Send an `EnableCharging` command which lasts for 60 seconds The
-    EnableCharging takes an optional parameter which allows the charger to
+    `EnableCharging` takes an optional `chargingEnabledUntil` parameter which
-    automatically disable itself at some preset time in the future.
-Note that it
+    allows the charger to automatically disable itself at some preset time in
-    uses Epoch_s (which is from Jan 1 2000) which is a uint32_t in seconds.
+    the future.
+Note that it uses Epoch_s (which is from Jan 1 2000) which is a
+    uint32_t in seconds.

 ```python
    from datetime import datetime, timezone, timedelta